 - Land of the Tents

 Need a bit of shade from the sun?
 Have an excessive amount of sheets and clothes pegs?
-Then set the kids to making the biggest tent warren ever created, they’ll be kept busy, shaded and may even want to live in there for a few days.
+Then set the kids to making the biggest tent warren ever created.
+Make the patio doors the entrance to the tent kindgom! they’ll be kept busy, shaded and may even want to live in there for a few days.

 Kids Exploring Wildlife and Plants in the Garden